Fantom-foundation/fantom-rfcs/rfcs/fantom-framework.md

 ## Fantom Network
-The Fantom network consists of a group of participants that agree or disagree on the occurence of events using the Lachesis consensus protocol.
+The Fantom network consists of a group of participants that agree or disagree on the occurrence of events using the Lachesis consensus protocol.

 ## Replicated Transaction Log